 - inflammation, and

 Traumatic injuries can cause swelling and bruising, which often affects the area around the joint.
 Inflammation is common in rheumatoid arthritis and osteoarthritis of the joint.
 In some cases, the underlying cause of the pain may not be known.
-In most cases of shoulder pain, the condition will improve with non-surgical treatments by using a shoulder brace.
+In most cases of shoulder pain, the condition can improve with non-surgical treatments by using a shoulder brace.

 Shoulder pain can result from a variety of factors, including: